Arizona Woodpecker

 Arizona Woodpecker, Dryobates arizonae arizonae, Male.
 Photograph taken in the greater Alamos area, Alamos, Sonora, December 2019.
 Photograph and identification courtesy of David F Smith, Alamos, Sonora.

-The Arizona Woodpecker, Dryobates arizonae, is one of two subspecies of Arizona Woodpecker, both of which are found in Mexico, and is a member of the Picidae Family of Woodpeckers.
+The Arizona Woodpecker, Dryobates arizonae, is one of two subspecies of Arizona Woodpecker, both are found in Mexico.
+It is a member of the Picidae Family of Woodpeckers.
 There are twenty-five global members of the Dryobates Genus.
+They consume larval and adult insects, fruits, and acorns.
+The Arizona Woodpecker has been poorly studied and limited information about their behavioral patterns and biology has been documented.
 They are known in Mexico as Pico de Arizona.

 The Arizona Woodpecker is found at mid-elevations within arid pine-oak woodlands and adjacent riparian woodlands at elevations between 900 m (2,950 feet) and 2,500 m (8,200 feet).
-They are secretive and difficult to locate in the wild especially while nesting found as solitary individuals.
+Oak-pine woodlands and riparian areas with dense tree cover are preferred.
+They are secretive and difficult to locate in the wild, especially while nesting.
 They vigorously defend their territories.
-They consume larval and adult insects, fruits, and acorns.
-The Arizona Woodpecker has been poorly studied and very limited information about their behavioral patterns and biology has been documented.

 The Arizona Woodpecker is found in southwestern Arizona and northwestern New Mexico south along Mexico’s Sierra Madre Occidental and then eastward along the southern rim of the Mexican plateau within the states of Sonora, Chihuahua, Sinaloa, Durango, Nayarit, Jalisco, Colima, Zacatecas, and Michoacán.
 The arizonae subspecies are found within southern and northeastern Sinaloa and western Durango.
+This species is non-migratory, relying on the availability of its preferred habitats year-round.